snap-stanford/snapvx/README.md

 4. Test the installation.
 The included unit tests will test basic functionality to ensure that SnapVX and its dependencies are working correctly.

+Note: to run SnapVX locally, without installing it system-wide, just copy **snapvx.py** to your working directory.

         cd Tests
         python snapvx_test.py